Are you wondering what are the top things to do in Samos Greece? If yes, this post is all about one of the most beautiful Greek islands!

 The Holy Monastery of Panagia Spiliani is one of the most famous places to visit in Samos Greece.
 It is located on the hill above Pythagorio, near the exit of the Eupalinos tunnel and the ancient theatre.

-The monastery is built inside a cave and is dedicated to Holy Mother.
+The monastery is built inside a cave and is dedicated to the Holy Mother.
 The specific cave has been used as a place of worship since ancient times.
 Experts even claim that Pythagoras had a philosophical school at the place where the monastery is built today.

 As it is built at 120 meters high, you will also enjoy a wonderful view of Pythagorion and the sea.
 Free entrance.